Signed Call Android SDK

 true | Persistent | Uses a background service to keep the socket connection persistent in the foreground and background states of the application. |

-false | Non-persistent | Does not use the background service for the socket connection; hence the socket connection may be inconsistent under battery restriction scenarios. |
+false | Non-persistent | Does not use the background service for the socket connection; hence, it may be inconsistent under battery-restricted scenarios. |

 Recommended Settings for Android 11 and Above

-For Android 11 and above, if the socket connection is persistent, the application might show a system-generated notification to the user that the application is draining the device's battery.
+For Android 11 and above, if the socket connection is persistent, the application might show a system-generated notification to the user that the application is draining the device battery.
 We recommend setting the value as

 false